SwiftyJSON/SwiftyJSON/README.md

 }
 ```
 ##Integration
-Since CocoaPods is not fully supported for Swift yet.
-To use this library in your project you should:
+CocoaPods is not fully supported for Swift yet, to use this library in your project you should:

 1. for Projects just drag SwiftyJSON.swift to the project tree
 2. for Workspaces you may include the whole SwiftyJSON.xcodeproj as suggested by @garnett